kohei-us/orcus/doc/overview/index.rst

 Overview
 ========

-TBD
+The primary goal of the orcus library is to provide methods to import the contents of documents stored in various spreadsheet or spreadsheet-like formats.
+It also provides several low-level parsers that can be used independently of the spreadsheet-related features.

+TODO: continue on...

 Loading spreadsheet documents
 -----------------------------

-The orcus library is designed to provide a method to import the contents of documents stored in various spreadsheet, or spreadsheet-like formats.
+The orcus library's primary aim is to provide a method to import the contents of documents stored in various spreadsheet, or spreadsheet-like formats.
 It supports two primary use cases.
-One use case is where the client program already has its own internal document model, and you wish to use this library to populate its document model.
-In this particular use case, you can implement your own set of classes that supports necessary interfaces, and pass that to the orcus import filter instance.
+One use case is where the client program already has its own internal document model, and you wish to use orcus to populate its document model.
+In this particular use case, you can implement your own set of classes that support necessary interfaces, and pass that to the orcus import filter.

 Another use case is where the client program does not have its own document model, and wishes to import data from a spreadsheet-like document file and access its content.
-In this particular use case, you can simply instantiate the :cpp:class:`~orcus::spreadsheet::document` class, get it populated, and access its content through its API.
+In this particular use case, you can simply use the :cpp:class:`~orcus::spreadsheet::document` class to get it populated, and access its content through its API afterward.

 For each document type that orcus supports, there is a top-level import filter class that serves as an entry point for loading the content of a document you